mlohajner/WiFi-spectrum/config/README.md

 # 📁 Files

 ### `nmcli_extra.conf`
-Defines WiFi connection parameters used with `nmcli` (NetworkManager CLI).
+Defines extra WiFi connection parameters used with `nmcli` (NetworkManager CLI).
+These values are used to generate an `nmcli` connection command for joining WiFi networks.

 Example:
 ```